mpriestley/dream-analysis/README.md

 # Description of tool
 This script runs quantitative analysis of an individual's dream diary.
-Here's what it does:
 * **Quantifies the contents of the diary** using a LIWC dictionary.
-This gives the frequency of words related to categories like cognitive processes, positive/negative emotions, social interactions, sensory experiences etc.
+This gives the frequency of words related to over 70 categories (e.g. cognitive processes, positive/negative emotions, social interactions, sensory experiences).
 * **Compares these scores to those derived from the general population**.
 This makes the scores meaningful by showing which aspects of an individual's dream life are statistically different from the baselines found by researchers.
 * **Graphically plots changes in the content of dreams over time**.
 This can be used to explore the temporal development of specific themes (e.g. changes in emotional valence over several months/years)
 * **Plots a network of named entities** (people, places), where nodes represent names and links represent the occurrence of these entities together in the same dream.